 According to police, Montana told them his 9-month-old grandchild was sleeping in the playpen on Saturday when an unknown woman allegedly entered the residence and removed the child from the playpen and held the baby in her arms.
 Police said Montana and his wife confronted the woman, attempted to de-escalate the situation and asked for her to give back their grandchild.

-While no one was injured, the woman will face kidnapping and burglary charges after law enforcement officials were able to track her down in the California city, according to The Associated Press.
+While no one was injured, the woman faces kidnapping and burglary charges after law enforcement officials tracked her down in the California city, according to The Associated Press.

 “Thank you to everyone who has reached out.
 Scary situation, but thankful that everybody is doing well.
 We appreciate respect for our privacy at this time,” Montana wrote on social media.

-Somehow, this isn’t the craziest story of a year plagued by the coronavirus pandemic and COVID-19 outbreak.
+Somehow, this wasn’t the craziest story in a year plagued by the coronavirus pandemic and COVID-19 outbreak.

 Who Are Joe Montana’s Children?